 Particular attention should be paid to drainage when siting Sugar Maples in landscapes.
 If at any time water sits at the base of the trees it may encounter Verticillium Wilt fungus in the soil.
 This disease can slowly kill or disfigure trees.
 The pathogen invades the vascular tissue (plant veins) through the roots and cuts off the flow of water and nutrients.
 It’s perhaps the number one killer of Sugar Maples in our area.

 Fall color is what I think of most when the topic of Sugar Maple is brought up.
 To me, this is the tree that defines fall color in Wisconsin.
-The magnificent yellow, oranges and reds that this species can develop is what weatherman on the T.V. news call peak fall color.
+The magnificent yellows, oranges, and reds that this species can develop are what weathermen on the T.V. news call peak fall color.
 I have been watching T.V. and fall color for the vast majority of my life.
-Though I don’t watch fall color on T.V., (That must be viewed live!), I find it amusing how T.V. weathermen have maps of the state showing the progression of fall color from north to south with portions of the state indicated to be 20% fall color and others to be 50% fall color and others to being at peak.
-It is almost as if this is a volatile event similar to the stock market.
+Though I don’t watch fall color on T.V., (That must be viewed live!), I find it amusing how T.V. weathermen have maps of the state showing the progression of fall color from north to south with portions of the state indicated to be 20% fall color and others to be 50% fall color and others to be at the peak.
+It’s almost as if this is a volatile event similar to the stock market.
 It isn’t.

 All the trees turn color in a certain order each year.
 The fall color progresses from north to south based on day-length triggers.
 Those triggers begin abscission layer formation and cut off chlorophyll production in the plant’s leaves.
 The chlorophyll dissipates and the yellow, orange, and red pigments begin to show.
 I would like to see the weathermen show the maps and tell which species of plants are at peak in areas of the state each week.
 That way we could enjoy the various treats of each species and of course know when it is at the traditional peak color which is, of course, when the Sugar Maples are in their autumn glory.